getify/You-Dont-Know-JS/async & performance/ch3.md

 Using the promise-returning `request(..)`, we create the first step in our chain implicitly by calling it with the first URL, and chain off that returned promise with the first `then(..)`.

 Once `response1` comes back, we use that value to construct a second URL, and make a second `request(..)` call.
-That second `request(..)` promise is `return`ed so that the second step in our async flow control waits for that ajax call to complete.
+That second `request(..)` promise is `return`ed so that the second step in our async flow control waits for that Ajax call to complete.
 Finally, we print `response2` once it returns.

 The promise chain we construct is not only a flow control that expresses a multi-step async sequence, but it also acts as a message channel to propagate messages from step to step.